mspnp/aks-baseline/README.md

 ## Deploy the reference implementation

-A deployment of AKS-hosted workloads typically experiences a separation of duties and lifecycle management in the area of prerequisites, the host network, the cluster infrastructure, and finally the workload itself.
+A deployment of AKS-hosted workloads typically experiences a separation of duties and lifecycle management in the areas of prerequisites, the host network, the cluster infrastructure, and finally the workload itself.
 This reference implementation is similar.
 Also, be aware our primary purpose is to illustrate the topology and decisions of a baseline cluster.
 We feel a "step-by-step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
 Ultimately, lifecycle/SDLC management of your cluster and its dependencies will depend on your situation (team roles, organizational standards, and so on), and will be implemented as appropriate for your needs.

 **Please start this learning journey in the *Preparing for the cluster* section.** If you follow this through to the end, you'll have our recommended baseline cluster installed, with an end-to-end sample workload running for you to reference in your own Azure subscription.